Do Bees Visit Yellow Flowers?

 Kale

 Ever since I allowed kale to go to flower on my allotment, I have been converted!
-Yet being a vegetable, it gets no serious consideration as a plant for bees.
-If you allow kale to flower, it will reward you (and the bees) with a bush of yellow, fragrant flowers in spring.
+Yet being a leaf vegetable, it gets little serious consideration as a plant for bees.
+However, if you allow kale to flower, it will reward you (and the bees) with a bush of yellow, fragrant flowers in spring.

 Large garden Bumble bee queen on a mass of yellow kale flowers.
 She is black with 2 orange yellow stripes and a white tail.Bumble bee on kale flowers